24 May Dry Eye Disease: What changed with COVID-19

 Up to 50% of people in the Northern Hemisphere suffer from Dry Eye Disease (DED), with or without symptoms.
 These impressive numbers, published in the TFOS DEWS II Report Executive Summary, can be even more substantial.
 In some populations, DED prevalence was higher and more variable, reaching up to 75%.

-The same report states that “Dry eye is a multifactorial disease of the ocular surface characterised by a loss of homeostasis of the tear film, and accompanied by ocular symptoms, in which tear film instability and hyperosmolarity, ocular surface inflammation and damage, and neurosensory abnormalities play etiological roles.”
-The term “multifactorial disease” recognises DED as a significant and complex functional disorder that cannot be characterised by a single process, sign or symptom.
+The same report states that “Dry eye is a multifactorial disease of the ocular surface characterized by a loss of homeostasis of the tear film, and accompanied by ocular symptoms, in which tear film instability and hyperosmolarity, ocular surface inflammation and damage, and neurosensory abnormalities play etiological roles.”
+The term “multifactorial disease” recognizes DED as a significant and complex functional disorder that cannot be characterized by a single process, sign or symptom.

-The pandemic's sudden behavioural and lifestyle changes resulted in the escalation of people with dry eye symptoms.
+The pandemic's sudden behavioral and lifestyle changes resulted in the escalation of people with dry eye symptoms.
 It may have triggered the appearance of other variations of Dry Eye Disease.

 The current DED concept was recently coined in 2017 (2).
-However, the pandemic’s sudden behavioural and lifestyle changes resulted in the escalation of people with dry eye symptoms.
-It may have triggered the appearance of other variations of Dry Eye Disease. .
+However, the pandemic’s sudden behavioral and lifestyle changes resulted in the escalation of people with dry eye symptoms.
+It may have triggered the appearance of other variations of Dry Eye Disease..